pymeshtool

 - query_edges(*, tags=None)

-Get statistical parameters related to the edges in the given mesh or or sub- mesh.
+Get statistical parameters related to the edges in the given mesh or in a sub- region only.

 - Parameters: